Sport. Health. Nutrition. Gym. For style

 - dizziness, loss of balance or coordination;

-- sudden loss of vision in one or both eyes;
+- sudden deterioration of vision in one or both eyes;

-- impaired consciousness, orientation in environment;
+- disturbance of consciousness, orientation in environment;

 - speech disorders.